enishino/fmfm-filemanager/README.md

 # fmfm: fast minimum file manager
 A web-based document manager/viewer upon Flask+Python.
 Currently PDF and zip file (including images) are supported.

-**This is still in beta stage and the code would be not secure so please do not use this on public servers.**
+**This is still in beta stage and the code is not secure.
+Please do not use this on public servers.**

 ## List view
 Clicking thumbnail opens the viewer.
 The "PDF" badge jumps into the original file.
 Document tagging and searching are supported.